wasp-lang/wasp/web/docs/guides/auth-ui.md

 ![Signup form](/img/authui/signup.png)

-You can use the `SignupForm` component to build your own signup form.
+You can use the `SignupForm` component to build your signup form.

 ```tsx title="client/SignupPage.tsx"
 import { SignupForm } from '@wasp/auth/forms/Signup'